psr-ai/lunar-lander/README.md

 ### Running instructions:

 The main.py file can be run through command line interface from the root of the directory.
 There are a number of parameters which can be controlled through arguments of the run command.

-An example command is:
+#### Example running commands:

+To run the DDQN agent on given weights (`implementation/experiments/DoubleDQN_Set4/weights_0750.hdf5`):

-`python3 implementation/dqn/main.py --experiment_name=DoubleDQN_Set4 --agent=DDQN`
+`python3 implementation/dqn/main.py --experiment_name=DoubleDQN_Set4 --agent=DDQN --should_learn=False --should_render=False --initial_weights=weights_0750.hdf5`

-The agent can be run in evaluation mode and learning mode.
+To run the DDQN agent and make it learn and output the weights to `new_experiment` directory:

+`python3 implementation/dqn/main.py --experiment_name=new_experiment --agent=DDQN --should_learn=True --should_render=False`

+To run the DDQN agent on `CartPole-v1` environment:

+`python3 implementation/dqn/main.py --experiment_name=new_experiment --agent=DDQN --should_learn=True --should_render=False --problem=CartPole-v1`

 #### Generic flag description:

 1. `--agent` (String): Specifies which learning agent you would like to use.
-The values can be specified from `FullDQN`, `DDQN` and `Dueling`.
+The values can be specified from `FullDQN`, `DDQN` , `Dueling` and `Linear`.
 For example, if you want the agent to use Dueling Network Architecture learning approach, then specify `--agent=Dueling`.
 Default is `DDQN`.

 2. `--gpu` (Integer): Specifies which GPU to use, if you have multiple.
 For example: `--gpu=1`.
 Default is `0`.